mdjahidhasan009/SQL/function/functions_aggregate.md

 | 3   |
 (There is one null value managerID column)

-You can also use DISTINCT inside of another function such as COUNT to only ﬁnd the DISTINCT members of the set to perform the operation on.
+You can also use DISTINCT inside of another function such as COUNT to only find the DISTINCT members of the set to perform the operation on.

 For example: